Daniel Defense: 2017 Las Vegas shooting

-The arsenal of the 64-year-old perpetrator of 2017 Las Vegas shooting included two (out of the twenty-four found in his hotel rooms) Daniel Defense AR platform rifles (one DDM4 V11 & one DDM4A1), with two others both being DD5 V1 AR-10 type rifles.
+The arsenal of the 64-year-old perpetrator of the 2017 Las Vegas shooting included two Daniel Defense AR platform rifles, out of the twenty-four found in his hotel rooms, one DDM4 V11 & one DDM4A1, with two others both being DD5 V1 AR-10 type rifles.
 He killed 60 people and wounded 411, making it the deadliest mass shooting in US history.

 Uvalde school shooting

 On May 24, 2022, a Daniel Defense DDM4 V7, an AR platform rifle, was used by the shooter who fatally shot nineteen students, two teachers, and wounded seventeen others in the Uvalde school shooting.
 The gun was located near the body of the perpetrator.

 Daniel Defense was met with social media backlash in the wake of the shooting, including criticism for a now-deleted Twitter post made on May 16 depicting a child holding a Daniel Defense rifle.
 The manufacturer withdrew from the annual NRA convention held in Houston a few days after the shooting, stating that they believed it wasn't an appropriate time to be promoting their products due to the "horrifying tragedy in Uvalde" where "one of [their] products was criminally misused".

 On June 3, 2022, the attorney representing the father of one of the victims requested information from Daniel Defense about their marketing strategy to teens and children.
 A separate legal action from a school employee also filed a request with the Texas court requesting the same information.
-This was because the assailant legally purchased firearms the day after his 18th birthday on May 17, 2022, but some sources do mention that the assailant did research beforehand on what rifle to use, as the DDM4 is widely regarded as a higher end rifle mentioned earlier.
+This was because the assailant legally purchased firearms the day after his 18th birthday on May 17, 2022, but some sources mention that the assailant did research beforehand on what rifle to use, as the DDM4 is widely regarded as a higher end rifle mentioned earlier.